 - Annually completing the SCSD Strategic Plan Survey- look for an invitation to complete the survey in your email after February break

 - Review resources from the California PTA here

 - Attend a School Site Council meeting at your school

 - Attend a PAC Meeting

 Budget Advisory Committee Update

-Last year at this time we formed a Superintendent’s Budget Advisory Committee to examine our district budget and provide input on necessary reductions of expenditures as we experienced a decline in enrollment, flat funding from the State, and increasing costs.
-We continue to face budget challenges this year.
-We are continuing to meet monthly, 3:45-5:30 pm and have held two meetings so far.
 You can review the meeting documents on our website here.
 We invite parents, teachers, classified staff, administrators, and community members to join and want to make sure all schools have representation on the committee.
-We are still looking for volunteers, if you would like to join the committee, please contact your school principal or Cathy Eitel, Executive Assistant to the Superintendent by phone: (650) 590-5935 OR by email: email@example.com.
+If you would like to join the committee, please contact your school principal or Cathy Eitel, Executive Assistant to the Superintendent by phone: (650) 590-5935 OR by email: email@example.com.

 Highlights of Recent School Board Meetings

 To review board recorded videos, presentations and upcoming agendas - go to the Board Meetings page of the SCSD website.